KellyYMao/Methane-Gas-Water-Reaction/README.md

-# Methane-Gas-Water-Reaction
+# Methane Gas & Water Reaction
-Seeing the changes in water vapor pressure when methane reacts with water
+When methane gas reacts with water, it creates carbon monoxide and hydrogen gas.